punyhumangames/ArcPluginsDocumentation/docs/arcinventory/tutorials/simplefps.md

 Code()
 ```

-No C++ code is gauranteed to compile or work.
+No C++ code is guaranteed to compile or work.
 Examples are for illustration of the point.

 Blueprint will be described (may add images later).